haskell-servant/haskell-servant.github.io/getting-started/index.md

 is equivalent to `/list-all/users`.
 This means that sometimes `:>` is somehow equivalent to `/`, but sometimes it just lets you chain another combinator.

-One might wonder: how do we describe an API with more than one endpoint?
-Our answer to this is simple, just a little operator that we named `:<|>`.
+We can also describe APIs with multiple endpoints, of course, using the `:<|>` combinators.
 Here's an example:

 ``` haskell
 type UserAPI = "users" :> "list-all" :> Get '[JSON] [User]
           :<|> "list-all" :> "users" :> Get '[JSON] [User]
 ```

-*servant* provides a fair amount of combinators out-of-the-box and lets you write your owns when you need it.
+*servant* provides a fair amount of combinators out-of-the-box, but you can always write your own when you need it.
 Here's a quick overview of all the combinators that servant comes with.

 ## Combinators